FrancescoMariottini/challenge-api-deployment/README.md

 In the predict folder a file prediction.py contains all the code used to predict a new house's price.
 The file contains a function predict() that takes the preprocessed data as an input and returns a price as output.

 ### Highlights ###
+Instead of providing only a single model, one model for property-type was provided.
+Models performance were tested only once and then stored as csv in the model folder to be retrieved later.

 ## Step 4: Create your API ##
 In the app.py file, the Flask API contains: